-Upon arrival to the facility, management provided the auditor with a list of all current staff members, which listed their name, title and date of hire, as well as calendars for the various positions/shifts that covered the time the auditor would be onsite.
+Prior to arrival to the facility, management provided the auditor with a list of all current staff members, which listed their name, title and date of hire, as well as calendars for the various positions/shifts that covered the time the auditor would be onsite.
 In total, there was twenty-nine (29) employees for the facility.

-The auditor randomly selected nine (9) staff from this list with five being hired within the past twelve (12) months.
-The auditor reviewed the clearance date for each staff member (which is completed and provided by CDCR) for the completion of the background check, the self-declaration forms, the prior institutional background check form, and the date of hire for each of the staff members selected.
-In addition, the one (10) contracted staff members file was reviewed for the same.
+The auditor randomly selected eight (8) staff from this list with five being hired within the past twelve (12) months.
+The auditor reviewed the clearance date for each staff member for the completion of the background check, the self-declaration forms, the prior institutional background check form, and the date of hire for each of the staff members selected.
 For each of the files reviewed, all elements and provisions were in compliance in that: